SofianeGUEZZAR/PowerCRM-SideKick-365/README.md

 This tool lets you select which tools automatically open when a page loads.
 You can also specify a tool to be expanded by default.

-A "foreground" option is available to disable automatic width adjustments of the main Dynamics screen.
+A "foreground" option is available to disable automatic width adjustments of the main Microsoft Dynamics 365 screen.

 <img height="850px" width="10px">